Flora - Winter

 Foliage: The narrow, linear to oblong leaves are 6 to 15mm long and grow in alternate groups of three.
 It is a woody shrub with a red tinge on the young branches.

-Flora: Separate male and female, creamish, small flowers grow in clusters of one to three on short stalks in the leaf axils.
+Flora: The separate male and female, creamish, small flowers grow in clusters of one to three on short stalks in the leaf axils.

 Flowering season: Flowers appear in winter and through spring.